saniyafatima07/SecureUpload/README.md

 - Passphrase-based encryption key derivation using PBKDF2 with SHA-256.
 - Random salt generation stored alongside the encrypted data.
+- Fully secure as the original files and passphrase is not stored anywhere else.
 - Encryption and decryption with Fernet symmetric encryption.
-- File upload and download handled securely via Flask.
+- File upload and download handled securely via Flask's cryptographic library.

+## Disclaimer

+Kindly remember your passphrase without which you could not be able to decrypt your file.